 Sure, it can cook your locally caught perch to perfection, but your frying pan still needs a handle to take it to the plate.

 Frying Pan Handle Length and Width

 Almost all frying pan handles are just a bit shorter than the diameter of the pan.
 Any longer and they’ll get in the way and take up too much space on the cooktop or in the oven.
-Any shorter and you won’t enough grip and leverage to lift and carry.
+Any shorter and you won’t have enough grip and leverage to lift and carry the frying pan safely.

 The exception is cast iron frying pans: because of their method of manufacture, cast iron pan handles are stubby and short.